How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 - Best few achievements (increased client satisfaction by 20%...)

 The first of those technical resume samples could get you in at a unicorn.

 The second is a donkey with a papier-mâché horn.
 It’s bereft of concrete details.

 You can use freelance work, volunteer work, or personal projects, like this:

 Expert Hint: Each achievement in your technical resume should exactly match what the hiring team advertises in the job ad.
 That’s called tailoring a resume.
 I’ll show how next.

-3. Write a Solid Job Description for Your Technical Resume
+3. Write a Solid Job Description for Your Tech Resume

 God is in the details.

 But the details are in your resume job description.